 Why do I need this test?

-You may need this test to help your healthcare provider figure out whether you have
+You may need this test to help your healthcare provider figure out if you have certain

-certain conditions that cause high blood pressure, severe headaches, a fast heartbeat,
+conditions that cause high blood pressure, severe headaches, a fast heartbeat, and

 You may also have this test if your healthcare provider thinks you have a rare tumor

 Your child may have this test if he or she has symptoms of a tumor that affects catecholamine